TomW1996/SQUID-Fix-Standalone/SQUID-Fix/README.txt

                                 SQUID-Fix
 -----------------------------------------------------------------------------
+Standalone executable for chemists without an internet connection!

 SQUID-Fix is a tool designed for chemistry students.
 It will correct your SQUID data for long moment and then use that to calculate Chi and ChiT.
 After this, it will return a file containing:

 - Temperature
 - Uncorrected Long Moment
 - Long Moment